Quantum information with quantum-like bits: General transformation from emergent states to the computational basis

 In \cref{sec:gates} we discussed how a QL representation of quantum gates can be straightforwardly defined once the emergent states are mapped onto the computational basis.
 In general, this transformation cannot be expressed in analytic form as soon as the subgraphs defining the resources are not exactly regular.
-However, we show here that the problem of determining the map can be rewritten as a matrix inversion problem, easily solvable with standard numeric algebra tools.
+However, we show here that the problem of determining the map can be rewritten as a simple matrix inversion problem.

 Firstly, it is convenient to parametrize the generalization of \cref{eq:Ucb} as follows: